 Keep your video to a minute and a half

 In general, the longer a video, the more likely you are to lose your audience.
-The sweet spot is between 60 – 90 seconds, which is where Dollar Shave Club’s video falls (OK, it’s 4 seconds over the 90-second mark, but close enough).
+The sweet spot is between 60 – 90 seconds, which is where Dollar Shave Club and their viral video falls (OK, it’s 4 seconds over the 90-second mark, but close enough).
 This is one of my favorites, ever.
 In 7 months, they are closing in on 7 million views.

 But if it’s really funny, it can go longer